neilsambhu/carla-race/timeline/README.md

 5/21/2024 4:31 PM: message to Dr. Katkoori about states in graph.
 I will assume 1/4 second latency is ok.
 TODO: set control signal after computing cross product.
 5/22/2024 5:04 PM: TODO: why are laps after first not using historical graph?
+5/22/2024 7:28 PM: car crashes at start of second lap when distance threshold is 1.0.
+At distance threshold 0.1, there is no successful graph lookup on the second lap.
+5/22/2024 7:33 PM: car crashes at start of second lap at distance threshold 0.5.